 Please donate to the Coronavirus Emergency Appeal today.

 Our partners are close to their communities.
 They have distributed food and medical supplies to people with no resources.
-Many are now in lock down but they are keeping in touch, sharing news, correct medical advice and offering support.
+They are sharing news, correct medical advice and offering support.

 In Gaza, the three Primary Health Clinics are open with special hygiene regulations.
-In Jordan, the two Medical clinics are running, essential services during the lock down.
-They are preparing to distribute emergency food parcels and hygiene kits as soon as they can across five regions.
+In Jordan, the two Medical clinics are running.
+DSPR has distributed emergency food parcels, hygiene kits and cash vouchers to some families across five regions.
+More people need help.

-- $100 will buy enough personal protective equipment for one staff member.
+- $100 will buy personal protective equipment for one staff member.

-- $100 will buy an emergency food parcel (including dried legumes, canned food, jam), hygiene kit (including soap, shampoo, hand sanitiser, disinfectant and gloves) or cash vouchers for a family of 6 for one month.
+- $100 will buy an emergency food parcel (including dried legumes, canned food, jam), hygiene kit (including soap, shampoo, hand sanitiser, disinfectant and gloves) or cash vouchers for a family of 6 for one month in the Middle East and India.

 - $390 will pay for psycho-social group sessions or individual counselling to help people already traumatised cope with new anxieties in Gaza.